andypeeters/projectnewyear2022/README.md

-# projectnewyear2022
+# New Year's project 2022

-New Year's project 2022
+This is a simple python / Twitter based project.